-The Commission on Health and Safety and Workers' Compensation Announces the 2021 Virtual Young Worker Leadership Academy on February 25, March 5 and March 18
+The Commission on Health and Safety and Workers' Compensation Announces the 2022 Young Worker Leadership Academy on February 25, March 5 and March 18

-OAKLAND — The Commission on Health and Safety and Workers' Compensation (CHSWC) is pleased to announce the annual California Young Worker Leadership Academy on February 25, March 5 and March 18, 2022.
+OAKLAND - The Commission on Health and Safety and Workers' Compensation (CHSWC) is pleased to announce the annual California Young Worker Leadership Academy on February 25, March 5 and March 18, 2022.
 This year, the event will be held as a hybrid in-person and virtual encounter due to the COVID-19 pandemic.

 The Young Worker Leadership Academy (YWLA) has historically been a three-day leadership training experience held on the campus of University of California, Berkeley for teens on the subjects of workplace safety, rights and responsibilities.

 The YWLA goals are to: